Google Helps Establish Cyber Security Clinic With $20 Million Donation - ExBulletin

 Steele anticipates that the cybersecurity clinic will allow students to help small organizations that don’t have their own technology departments implement threat assessments and defenses.

-These students will gain hands-on experience, Steele said, which will increase the marketability of all open jobs in the cybersecurity field.
+Steele said these students will gain hands-on experience and will be able to increase the marketability of all open cybersecurity jobs.
 Training these students will help diversify the field of cybersecurity and protect America’s critical infrastructure.

 Ann Cleveland, executive director of the Long-Term Cybersecurity Center at the University of California, Berkeley, said the clinic will help organizations overcome their nihilism about dealing with hackers.
 Many groups believe that nothing can be done against state-sponsored hackers and ransomware attacks, but clinics can offer low-level solutions that can counter many threats.

-Cleveland said students really help organizations overcome 80-90% of their problems and develop a more resilient attitude, and the Cybersecurity Clinics Consortium wants to have clinics in every state by 2030.
+Cleveland said students really help organizations overcome 80 to 90 percent of their problems and develop a more resilient attitude, and the Cyber Security Clinic Consortium wants to have clinics in every state by 2030.
 He added that he was thinking

 Mark Lupo, coordinator of the University of Georgia Clinic known as CyberArch, said demand for clinic services continues to grow as more and more data is at risk.
 As a society, we’ve continued to put more sensitive information online, and that vulnerability has only grown, he said.
 Malicious attackers understand that sensitive data can be monetized, but at some point in the past it was unthinkable.
 They will be drawn there because the money is there.

-Note: Editor’s Note: This article is part of Chronicle’s partnership with The Associated Press and The Conversation to expand coverage of philanthropic and nonprofit organizations.
-Three organizations have received support for this work from the Lilly Foundation.
-AP is solely responsible for the content of this article.